The Flowtime Technique

 If you’re looking for a quick explanation check out The Flowtime Technique Cheatsheet.

-I have all kinds of problems with the Pomodoro Technique, so I started brainstorming an alternative to the that eliminates the PomoStress I’ve been experiencing while still 1.Tracking my time 2.
+I have all kinds of problems with the Pomodoro Technique, so I started brainstorming an alternative that eliminates the PomoStress I’ve been experiencing while still 1.Tracking my time 2.
 Encouraging unitasking, and 3.
 Enabling breaks.

-The Flowtime Technique I have created does all these things, while also encouraging Flow.
+The Flowtime Technique does all these things, while also encouraging Flow.
 Flow is when you are completely focused and immersed in a task.
 It feels great, it’s very productive, and it’s the kind of productive feeling that we all strive for.
 It’s hard to achieve flow when you’re worried about being interrupted.

 This is what it looks like: